 Keeping all these in mind - it may seem like the obvious choice to commit to a Headless CMS.

 However, given the options, and considering that opting for a CMS is an important decision to your tech-stack, identifying your key problems and goals as a department or organization will help you navigate the buying process successfully.
-By knowing where your organization’s pain-points are, you will know what to look for in a headless CMS.
+By knowing where your organization’s pain points are, you will know what to look for in a headless CMS.
 You will decrease the risk of buyer’s remorse, overspending, and avoid overly complex solutions.

 Another decision is deciding between open source CMS or closed source CMS.
-Since headless is still a rather new concept, open source headless projects may require significant development investment to make them production-ready.
+Since headless is still a rather new concept, open-source headless projects may require significant development investment to make them production-ready.
 Commercial options are still more mature and aligned with commercial use-cases.

-Once you have validated the need to evolve your tech-stack into incorporating a Headless CMS, you should beware the "Feature Creep Curve".
+Once you have validated the need to evolve your tech-stack into incorporating a Headless CMS, you should beware of the "Feature Creep Curve".
 The complexity of products increases with time due to newer and newer features being added.
 Features released early are essential and solve core problems for most users.
 Features released later are often non-essential and only solve marginal problems of some users.
-The complexity due to the large amount of non-essential features outpaces their value.
+The complexity due to a large amount of non-essential features outpaces their value.
 User productivity is often negatively affected.